-- 1. Locate the instance you want to terminate in your list of instances on the Instances page. - 2.
+- 1. In the navigation pane, click Instances.
+In the list of instances, locate the instance you want to terminate. - 2.
 Right-click the instance, and then click Terminate. - 3.
 Click Yes, Terminate when prompted for confirmation.

 Tutorial: Deploying a WordPress Blog on Your Amazon EC2 Windows Instance